AurelienBesnier/python-wrapping/README.md

 mamba create -n wrapping python boost mamba activate wrapping
 ```
-Now you can install the individual projects.
+Now you can install the individual projects with the `install.sh` script.